baardev/LLM/gpt-2-simple/intro.md

-A&I:  This represent AWARENESS & INTENTION, which are the two inseparable properties from which all existence emerges.
-AWARENESS is considered the CONTEXT-free and unlimited archetype of CONSCIOUSNESS, which itself is considered a limited CONTEXTUAL INSTANCE of AWARENESS.
-INTENTION is the willful movement of AWARENESS, for lack of a better description.
-There is no INTENTION without AWARENESS, and vice-versa, in some way similar to the fact that there no space-time without both space and time, or no electrical charge with a magnetic field.
+**A&I**:  This represent **AWARENESS** & INT**E**NTION, which are the two inseparable properties from which all existence emerges.  **AWARENESS** is considered the **CONTEXT**-free and unlimited archetype of consciousness, which itself is considered a limited **CONTEXTUAL** **INSTANCE** of **AWARENESS**.  **INTENTION** is the willful movement of **AWARENESS**, for lack of a better description.
+There is no **INTENTION** without **AWARENESS**, and vice-versa, in some way similar to the fact that there no space-time without both space and time, or no electrical charge with a magnetic field.

-Conceptually, pure A&I can be imagined as a 0 dimensional point.
+Conceptually, pure **A&I** can be imagined as a 0 dimensional point.
 Having no dimensions, it does not exist other that a concept.
-It exists solely due to your AWARENESS of its existence.
-However, it can only exist in your AWARENESS is you have the INTENTION to be aware if it.
-As this point was created by the properties of AWARENESS and INTENTION, it also has the (latent) properties of AWARENESS and INTENTION.
-In a reality that consists of only a 0 dimensional point, there can be no time or space, which means pure A&I is unconstrained by time or space, making this 0 dimensional point effectively infinite.
+It exists solely due to your **AWARENESS** of its existence.
+However, it can only exist in your **AWARENESS** is you have the **INTENTION** to be aware if it.
+As this point was created by the properties of **AWARENESS** and **INTENTION**, it also has the (latent) properties of **AWARENESS** and **INTENTION**.
+In a reality that consists of only a 0 dimensional point, there can be no time or space, which means pure **A&I** is unconstrained by time or space, making this 0 dimensional point effectively infinite.

 Before we go on, I want to stress that is not not meant to sound religious or spiritual.
-This is a purely analytical approach to look as the concepts of AWARE and INTENTION, which are becoming more front and center in the world of physics and technology every day, to teh point where physicists beginning to consider consciousness as one of the fundamental forces of the Universe, and with the explosion of AI (artificial intelligence) and AGI (artificial general intelligence, e.g., when Ai can teach itself and has “understanding”), where some engineers have already claim Ai and achieved swlf-awareness and consiousness, these can no longer be consdiered purly philosophical, spiritual or religions concept.
+This is a purely analytical approach to look as the concepts of **AWARENESS** and **INTENTION**, which are becoming more front and center in the world of physics and technology every day, to the point where physicists beginning to consider consciousness as one of the fundamental forces of the Universe, and with the explosion of AI (artificial intelligence) and AGI (artificial general intelligence, e.g., when AI can teach itself and has “understanding”), where some engineers have already claim AI and achieved self-awareness and consciousness, these can no longer be considered purly philosophical, spiritual or religions concept.

 ## Awareness